-You can of course take your recently completed cross stitch piece to a professional for framing; many stitchers do.
+Do you usually take your latest completed piece to a professional for framing cross stitch?
+You’re certainly not alone since many stitchers do.
 Perhaps that’s what you too have done in the past, and are perfectly happy with the results.
-On the other hand, you may have done the framing of your own cross stitch pieces in the past, with mixed results.
+On the other hand, you may have done your own cross stitch framing and have been less than happy with the results.
 Or you may simply feel it’s time to try and do it yourself…

-Checkout this short video for a brief tutorial on finishing and framing your own cross stitch piece:
+Checkout this short video for a brief tutorial on recommended finishing practices and framing cross stitch pieces in general:

-It’s highly likely, if you have previously purchased a cross stitch book, chart or kit, you will already have instructions for at least two or three different cross stitch framing methods.
+It’s highly likely, if you have previously purchased a cross stitch book, chart or kit, you will already have instructions for at least two or three different framing cross stitch methods.
 After trying to frame a couple of completed projects, you probably prefer one method over others.
-In this article, we shall focus on the framing method we use that yields good results, protects your cross stitch, and lasts for years…
+In this article, we shall focus on the framing cross stitch method we use that yields good results, protects your cross stitch pieces, and lasts for years…

 But first, let’s consider the aesthetics of framing